brandonroberts/blog/content/posts/2020-12-14-maximizing-simplifying-component-views-ngrx-selectors.md

 </ng-template>
 ```

 In case you have more data for a view model, selectors can take up to 8 inputs to combine data.
 If you exceed that limit, break down your selectors into smaller units, and compose them back together into a single one.

-NOTE: In the examples above, the collections are managed in the state by using simple arrays.
-In practice, the @ngrx/entity library would be used to manage these collections consistently, efficiently, and predictably using an adapter with provided selectors.

 The component remains thin, and takes full advantage of observables through selectors provided through the Store.
 You can maximize and simplify component views with NgRx Selectors by deriving new data from existing data, composing selectors together, and building reactive view models for your component to consume.

 To see a full working example that builds on top of the Angular Getting Started tutorial, check out this [repository](https://github.com/brandonroberts/maximize-simplify-ngrx-selectors).